 11. Forgive Somebody

 Let go.
 Forgive and forget.
 Morning are very good for that because you have so little inference from the outside world, only your own mind and personal history.
 Does it really matter that much?
 Feeling that grudge and anger towards somebody who hurt you?
-Yes, he hurt you, but it really matter that much?
+Yes, that person hurt you, but it really matter that much?
 Forgiving somebody as the first thing in the morning makes me want to conquer the world the very next minutes.
 And it works really well with forgiving yourself too.

 12. Think For 5 Minutes At Someone You Love